 A huge stressor in our society involves money.
 It would be a disservice to clients not to include financial health when assessing a client’s goals and needs.
 Finances can influence a person’s self-esteem, relationships, and physical well-being.
 Counselors can offer budgeting strategies, serve as an accountability partner, and explore emotional reasons behind spending and saving habits.

 Here are five important therapeutic practices common in holistic therapy.
-Obviously, there are many more but here are some worth highlighting.
+Although there are many more, these are the few worth highlighting.

 1. Take a step back.